Eltaurus-Lt/Anki-Card-Templates/README.md

 ### Customization

+This section provides detailed instructions for customizing the Memrise template using the desktop Anki app.
+While it is possible to make most of the adjustments in a mobile app as well, the touchscreen interface is not well-suited for any elaborate editing.
+For this reason, the recommended way is to make all the changes from the desktop app and then [Sunc](https://docs.ankiweb.net/syncing.html) to distribute them to mobile apps.

 #### Relevant Anki windows

 Basic ways of accessing the common Anki windows for various customization options.
 For detailed steps on each action, see the further instructions below.